 Hence if we want to use the shift register to multiply and divide the given binary number, then we should be able to move the data in either left or right direction.

-Such a register is called as a bi-directional register.
+Such a register is called bi-directional register.
 A four bit bi-directional shift register is shown in fig.

 Universal Shift Register